Why TikTok Should Be Banned or Sold

 Judd Baroff

-Judd Baroff is a writer living in the Great Plains with his wife and two young daughters.
-He’s currently writing a book on the Figures of Speech, and he writes about those Figures as well as on writing, art, and homeschooling for his fortnightly newsletter.
-You may find him at juddbaroff.com or @JuddBaroff on Twitter (currently X).
+Judd Baroff is a writer living in the Great Plains with his wife and three young children.
+He’s currently writing a book on the Figures of Speech, and he writes about writing, art, society, and homeschooling for his newsletter.
+You may find him at juddbaroff.com or @JuddBaroff on the website formerly known as Twitter.

 Previous